|

 Final discussion (video)

-- Rachel Jeremiah-Foulds: “I think something to do with her health is also present.
-Because it’s not just a sort of agitation in the hand-writing as she gets older, there’s certainly a shaking as well.
-So there’s an element of health: it does impact her hand-writing.”
+- Rachel Jeremiah-Foulds: “I think something having to do with her health is also present, because it’s not just a sort of agitation in the hand-writing as she gets older, there’s certainly a shaking as well.
+So there’s an element of health: it does impact on her hand-writing.”
 [12:10]

-The shake or tremor began in 1998, so Ustvolskaya finished her last work (1990) with her natural handwriting, which of course changed throughout her life.
+The shake or tremor began after 1995, so Ustvolskaya finished her last work (1990) with her natural handwriting, which of course changed throughout her life.

-It would be better to ask that not of your Russian friends nor of Suslin, who did not live with Ustvolskaya for 40 years, as I did, her widower, who knows the nuances of her life like no other.
-Shostakovich did not advocate Ustvolskaya either in the Composers' Union nor on the street.
+It would be better to ask that not of your Russian friends nor of Suslin, who did not live with Ustvolskaya for 40 years, as I did, her widower, who knows the intimate details of her life like no other.
+Shostakovich did not advocate for Ustvolskaya, neither in the Composers' Union, nor on the street.
 Never.

 Ustvolskaya was about to be excluded from the Conservatory when, at the Academic Council, she was defended by one person who even took responsibility for her.
 That was Maximilian Oseevich Steinberg.
 Shostakovich, during discussion of this issue, went out into the corridor to smoke, and for this Steinberg was very upset with him.

 You say that all the works of Ustvolskaya were dedicated to Malov.
 Fabulous!
-But we know that she dedicated only the Third Sonata to him and subsequently withdrew this dedication.
+We know that she dedicated only the Third Sonata to him and subsequently withdrew this dedication.
 Why she did it, only I know at this point.
-Some day, I will take a note about that out from the "Diary", which I kept for many years during Ustvolskaya’s life, and which is signed in her hand.
+Some day, I will show a note about that out from her "Diary", which I kept for many years during Ustvolskaya’s life, and which is signed in her hand.
 So please do not invent anything for your own convenience.
 Malov was the first performer of almost all the works of Ustvolskaya, and she was grateful to him for that.
-She wrote about that and spoke on this in one of the films.
-But this does not mean that ALL the works were dedicated to him.
+She wrote about that and spoke on this in one of the films, but this does not mean that ALL her works were dedicated to him.

 See also the Russian version of this section.